davidrhoden/davidrhoden-basic-netlify/timeline/dirty-knives-rock-bock-aug-24-2001.md

  Dan looked at the guy's set-up and said "O.K.".

  This dude had like ten or more cymbals, several of which where not round.
 They were stop-sign-shaped.
 Also about four rack toms, a set of roto-toms, double bass I'm sure, and shit like chimes.
 You couldn't play this kit without running from place to place, it was so big.
 Dan set up his four-piece kit (of big Vistalites) in front of Lowerline's set.
+It looked tiny.
 It was an amazing and hilarious sight.
 I'm sad I took no pictures.

  It wasn't a great gig for us.
 I'm not precisely sure of the date.
 But it happened.